WebFlight/ImageRotator/README.md

 # Image Rotator
 Welcome to the Image Rotator module.
-This module a way to rotate images clockwise using one simple java action.
+This module a way to rotate images using one simple java action and an enumeration for rotating clockwise or counterclockwise.
+Two flows are already made and ready to use.
+They can simply be put behind anything clickable to make the selected image rotate 90 degrees.

 ## Demo
 Check the demo application at https://imagerotator-sandbox.mxapps.io/.
 Uploaded images will be deleted automatically after use.